Holby: Holby Ambulance Service

 Holby Ambulance Service is the fictional ambulance service which serves Holby City Hospital - also appearing in the two hospital dramas Casualty and Holby City.
 Although the ambulance service was only seen in Holby City very rarely, Casualty has featured paramedic characters as a key part of the cast since the show's 1986 conception.

 Holby South

 Holby South is the fictional police station in which HolbyBlue was based in its two series run.

-Trivia

-Another fictional Holby is the setting for the Danish TV soap Ugeavisen ("The Weekly Paper"), made by the Danish Broadcasting Corporation (DR) and first shown in 52 weekly episodes in 1990-91.
-DR described this Holby as a "medium-sized provincial town, a good hour's drive from Copenhagen".